torvalds/linux/Documentation/driver-api/md/md-cluster.rst

   | bm super[2] + bits  | bm bits [2, contd]  | bm super[3] + bits  |
   | bm bits [3, contd]  |                     |                     |

-During "normal" functioning we assume the filesystem ensures that only one node writes to any given block at a time, so a write request will
+During "yesrmal" functioning we assume the filesystem ensures that only one yesde writes to any given block at a time, so a write request will

- - set the appropriate bit (if not already set)
+ - set the appropriate bit (if yest already set)
  - commit the write to all mirrors
  - schedule the bit to be cleared after a timeout.

-Reads are just handled normally.
-It is up to the filesystem to ensure one node doesn't read from a location where another node (or the same node) is writing.
+Reads are just handled yesrmally.
+It is up to the filesystem to ensure one yesde doesn't read from a location where ayesther yesde (or the same yesde) is writing.

 2. DLM Locks for management